macieklamberski/frontkit/README.md

-# Frontline
+# Frontend

-Frontline is a scaffolding for web projects.
+Frontend is a scaffolding for web projects.
 It creates a project structure, files and Gulp workflow which support modern web tools like CSS preprocessors, file minificators, image optimizers.
 Built HTML, CSS and JS files are prettified and fully editable so clients can work directly with them if they wish.

 ## Structure